esscardano/cardano.github.io/_posts/2018-09-07-bundle-your-micro-services-with-graphql.md

 categories: graphql rest microservices javascript
 description: Aggregating your REST micro-services with a graphQL API
 ---
 At Cardano, we have moved towards a micro-service architecture for the data flowing in our organization.
-REST Micro-services are in charge of fetching specific data from our myriad of systems for trades, financial instruments or even static reference data.
+REST micro-services are in charge of fetching specific data from our myriad of systems for trades, financial instruments or even static reference data.
 Micro-services like these use other individual micro-services when calculations or logic are required for valuation, transaction costs, etc. This gives us a huge flexibility when building up new applications.
 We just extend, add or hook up existing micro-services.

 With this architecture in place, a crucial challenge emerged: how do we aggregate and distribute data from these micro-services to our consumers?
 We identified a key set of requirements which are important for us: